rami0141/Hair-Over-Flowers/README.md

 ![alt text](public/assets/images/hairoverflowers.PNG)

 Hairs Over Flowers is a hair salon appointment setter application.
 The app consists of both a user and an admin side.
 On the user side, the app displays a calendar with open time slots for hair appointment.
 The users can click on the available slots and enter in their contact information to make an appointment.
-On the admin side, the owner can login into it with his/her login info to view all customer appointments.
+The user will receive a confirmation email when an appointment has been scheduled.
+On the admin side, the owner can login with his/her login info to view all customer appointments.
+Admin can delete appointments when a client calls to cancel.

 ## Deployed
 Coming Soon...